Our programs, and our service to the people of North Carolina, depend upon contributions from generous donors like you.

 Attendees at the February 2020 Emerging Issues Forum, ReCONNECT to Technological Opportunity.

 The annual Emerging Issues Forum, founded by North Carolina Governor James B. Hunt, Jr., and then-NC State Chancellor Bruce Poulton in 1986, brings North Carolinians together to seek solutions to challenges facing our great state.
-The current Forum initiative is looking at promoting educational attainment and workforce participation in North Carolina.
-Our previous initiative, ReCONNECT NC, conducted from 2018-2021, reviewed ways to bring the people of North Carolina together across geographic, economic and social divisions.
+The current Forum initiative is looking at promoting financial resilience of North Carolina households.
+Recent Forum initiatives include workforce development and educational attainment.
 Gifts to the Emerging Issues Forum Fund support this critical, annual program.

 Hunt Internship Program